nicholaschenai/ai-for-code/README.md

     - Functional correctness: Allows for alternate methods that achieve the same outcome, rather than be constrained to one fixed GT action sequence
 - Benchmark on translating natural language commands to web-based interactions, checking for functional correctness
     - 812 long horizon tasks
+        - max number of sites involved in a task is 2
+        - Generated from 190 template types ("intent", see below), of which (via manual inspection, figures might be off by a bit!)
+            - 115 are stateless/ info retrieval
+            - 68 are stateful-internal (i.e. they change the state/ db but only affects personal and NPC accounts, does not interfere with other agents in a multi-agent env)
+            - 7 are stateful-external (task answers are dependent on current state, which can be written by other agents in a multi-agent env)
+            - Needs deeper evaluation eg a high score may mean an agent does well on all tasks of the same template, compared to a broader agent which can score decent in many templates.
+Maybe using a 'mean template-average' score might be more useful
     - user profiles (pre-populated history, various roles like user and admin)
     - Intent curation
         - 3 criteria: complexity (>2 actions), creativity (adding constraints to common tasks), deconstruction (task is broken down into templates and variables)